I need to get Zoom installed and know how to join a meeting as well as the best practices for participating in a Zoom meeting.

 - Unless you are presenting, please do not open additional applications such as email, Word, or PowerPoint.
 Surfing the internet while participating in a call will degrade your experience, as well as the experience of others.

-To end your call:
+To end your meeting:

 - Click the Leave Meeting button.